 Execute Remote Commands

-Run commands on a remote server without maintaining an interactive session:
+Run commands on a remote server without maintaining an interactive session.
+Enclose the command in quotes:

 ssh username@remote_server 'command_to_run'